vitaly-t/manakin/API.md

 The method takes two parameters:

 * list of function arguments
-* color code, an integer between 0 and 256
+* standard color code - an integer between 0 and 256

 If no valid color is specified, the method redirects to the default `console.log`.